By Steve Cordasco — 9/9/2016

 One of the best examples of this phenomenon that I’ve personally seen is from a client of mine.
 Although he is of the typical retirement age, he continues to work at a hardware store by the beach in New Jersey during the summers and also teaches skiing lessons in Colorado.
 This work is satisfying and keeps him active and healthy–– the added income is an added bonus.

 In another similar case, The New York Times shared the story of Judith Lister, a 71-year-old kindergarten teacher in Pahrump, Nevada.
 Consistent with national trends, Ms. Lister remains a member of the workforce as she preps for her incoming class of new students this fall.
 In fact, she hopes to continue teaching for the next three years.
-“It [teaching] keeps my brain engaged,” said Listen.
-“It connects me to a younger generation.”
+“It

 However, other older Americans choose to continue on in the workforce for primarily financial reasons.
 U.S. News and World Report attributed this in part to the 2008 recession and low interest rates negatively impact the financial accessibility of retirement for some.